rbrasga/SPPD-Deck-Tracker/README.md

 		* Find the one you just installed
 		* Enable full access

-Note: I have only verified functionality on:
-   * iPhone 5
-   * Nox 6.2.8.0 (Android 5)
-   * Bluestacks 4 (rooted)
-If you have gotten this working on a different device, please let me know.

 Usage:
 ================================
-  * Complete installion successfully
+  * Download all the files by clicking Clone -> Download as Zip, then extract all the files.
   * Launch the SPPD Deck Tracker Application
-  * Verify the correct network is selected in the SETTINGS tab
-  * Click the RUN button (wait ~5 seconds)
+  * Click the RUN button
+  * Start the app SPPD (Do not connect to the deck-tracker after already starting SPPD)
   * Play a game, purchase/collect packs and lockers

 Alternate Login: